 Cat's claw has been used by indigenous people of South America for medicinal purposes for centuries.
 One of its traditional uses include strengthening the body's immune response, although the exact mechanism behind these actions is not fully understood.

-Swedish researchers conducted this trial to assess whether cat's claw can improve immune response in people vaccinated with pneumococcal vaccine, thus boosting its effectiveness.
+Swedish researchers conducted this trial to assess whether cat's claw can improve immune response in people vaccinated with the pneumococcal vaccine, thus boosting its effectiveness.

 They were assigned to two groups: the first group was receiving a daily dose of 750 mg of cat's claw extract, while the second group was not consuming any supplements.
 The intervention lasted for two months.

-Participants underwent medical exams and blood work to assess the levels of pneumococcal antibodies before and after being vaccinated with pneumococcal vaccine.
+Participants underwent medical exams and blood work to assess the levels of pneumococcal antibodies before and after being vaccinated with the pneumococcal vaccine.
 The results of this trial were published in the Phytomedicine journal.